Camp of National Unity

 On February 21, 1937, diplomat and Colonel Adam Koc formally announced the formation of OZN.
 Its stated aims were to improve Poland's national defense and to safeguard the April 1935 Constitution.
-OZN was strongly pro-military, and its politicians sought to portray Marshal Rydz-Śmigły as Marshal Józef Piłsudski's heir, describing Rydz-Śmigły as the "second person in the country" after President Mościcki—a claim that had no foundation in the Polish Constitution.
+OZN was strongly pro-military, and its politicians sought to portray Marshal Śmigły-Rydz as Marshal Józef Piłsudski's heir, describing Śmigły-Rydz as the "second person in the country" after President Mościcki—a claim that had no foundation in the Polish Constitution.
 The party later went on to win the 1938 Legislative election.

-The OZN adopted 13 theses on the Jewish question.
-Modeled after the Nuremberg laws, they labelled Jews as a foreign element that should be deprived of all civil rights and ultimately expelled altogether.

 OZNs first official leader was Adam Koc, and its second was General Stanisław Skwarczyński.
 After the 1939 German invasion of Poland and the start of World War II, OZN leadership passed to Colonel Zygmunt Wenda.
 In 1937, OZN claimed some 40,000–50,000 members; in 1938, 100,000.

 During World War II and the German occupation of Poland, OZN's underground military arm, created in 1942, was known as Obóz Polski Walczącej (the Camp of Fighting Poland).